GustazVista/Personal-Site/README.md

 # Personal-Site

-This project is built by GustazVista.
+GustazVista built this project.
 This is like 90% hands-on.

 # How to use this site

-I have deployed this site with Vercel so you can check it out.
+I deployed this site with Netlify, so you can check it out.

 # What I used specifically